-Note: See the Restriction for Certain Tax Credits - Limited to One Per Project on page 36 for additional limitations.
+Note.
+See the Restriction for Certain Tax Credits - Limited to One Per Project and the Combined Limitation on page 37 for additional limitations.

-Enter 8 2 0 under line 6 if claiming this credit.
+Enter code 820 under line 6 if claiming this credit.
 The taxpayer is required to submit to the Department a copy of the certificate from the IEDC verifying their share of the tax credit.